Why study Education: Concentration PreK-3 at APSU?

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Do Interdisciplinary Studies: Concentration PreK-3 Majors Do After Graduation?
+What Do Education: Concentration PreK-3 Majors Do After Graduation?

 After graduation, there are many opportunities open to you!
 Additionally as a skilled teacher, you may want to look internationally to teach in schools abroad or in governmental agencies seeking teachers of English.